 A Fun Little History:

 The Communists were still good friends with the USSR in 1951 when the construction started.
 It ended in 1953.
 The apartment itself used to belong to the Koleka family and the grandfather was Spiro Koleka (highly ranked among Nomenclatura of the Communist Party of Albania) and one of the rare leaders to have managed to survive Enver Hoxha’s paranoia and fear of best friends and supporters.
 We know Comrade Spiro enjoyed quality time with his daughter and grandsons in here and his own house was just a few meters on the other side of the Lana river (in the very private and mysterious area that is still called the Block.)
+The same gentleman is known to be the grandfather of famous modern artist, orator and politician (as we are writing Prime Minister of Albania) Edi Rama.

 It can’t be any better!
 It’s in the heart of all the action.
 Within 200 meters we have counted about 15 restaurants (hard to count the number of bars!)
 There’s a small selection of products in the shop at the entrance of the building – it’s definitely worth checking out what Bardhi (the owner) brought for customers from the “Magic Mountain” of Tomorri (products like dried fruit, cheese, meat and all sorts of teas.)
 There’s a supermarket from which to buy all groceries you might need for a short or long stay in Tirana!